 With the camera next to the phone, I told put in the name and password of my WIFI access point into the app (no sign up or other nonsense) and that was it.

-I’d love to write loads about this gadget but it’s all done, I picked a suitable spot for the bell and mounted the (so far) waterproof camera on the front door.
-The postman is going to LOVE this (he knows me) – “more gadgets from China, Pete?” – and strangely enough, JUST after I fitted this..
-I was on my own for the day in my (far end of the building) office and DPD delivered another new gadget – so this doorbell is going to come in VERY handy.
+I’d love to write loads about this gadget but it’s just very straight-forward, I picked a suitable spot for the bell and mounted the waterproof camera on the front door.
+The postman loves this (he knows me) – “more gadgets from China, Pete?” – and strangely enough, JUST after I fitted this..
+I was on my own for the day in my (far end of the building) office and DPD delivered another new gadget – so this doorbell is coming in VERY handy.

 Yes, I know I don’t photograph well… no need to remind me.
 Good gadget though – and cheap.